 continuously measure up to 4 leaves simultaneously

-Automatically and continuously measure photosynthesis, and related parameters, in 1 to 4 leaves or plant species simultaneously.
+A meter that surpasses the LiCor standard, the PTM-48A automatically and continuously measure photosynthesis, and related parameters, in 1 to 4 leaves or plant species simultaneously.

 The PTM-48A is the only instrument available for the continuous monitoring of photosynthesis.
 Numerous other plant and environmental parameters, such as meteorological parameters, sap flow, dendrometers and soil moisture, can be combined and integrated with photosynthesis measurements made by the PTM-48A Photosynthesis Monitor.

 The PTM-48A Monitor is truly state-of-the-art system for long-term automatic recording physiological characteristics of intact plants.

 The Monitor has four inputs for original automatic self-clamping leaf chambers.
 The chamber is normally open and shuts the leaf only for 30 seconds to take readings of both CO2 and H2O exchange rates.
 The short measurement time provides minimal disturbance of natural leaf conditions.
 The standard LC-4B Leaf Chamber has a 20 cm2 aperture suitable for a wide variety of broad-leaf plants.

 Any LC-4B leaf chamber may be equipped with the optional leaf temperature sensor that enables additional recording of stomatal conductance for that particular leaf chamber.